Rosie Mole

 Rosie Germaine Mole is a fictional character in Sue Townsend's Adrian Mole series.
-Rosie is Adrian's half-sister, and first appears in the book The Growing Pains of Adrian Mole.
+Rosie is Adrian's sister, and first appears in the book The Growing Pains of Adrian Mole.
 She is very close to her brother Adrian.
 He thinks that Rosie is the only member of his family who really understands him.

 Birth and family

 Rosie was born during the events of the second Adrian Mole novel, The Growing Pains of Adrian Mole.
 Her birth occurs in Royal Hospital in Ashby-de-la-Zouch, Leicestershire, England.
-Her mother is Pauline Sugden-Mole (1944) and her father is Mr. Lucas.
+Her mother is Pauline Sugden-Mole (1944) and her father is George Mole.
 She has a grandmother and grandfather Sugden (parents of Pauline) and a grandmother Edna May Mole (mother of George).
 George's father Albert (Adrian's middle name) died before the series begins.

 Her middle name, Germaine, was given by her mother Pauline in honour of Germaine Greer, the famous feminist.